imthefounder/dao-governance-platform/README.md

 Any file except for the files in the above Scope.

-### Known issues or informations
+### Known issues

+- Two step ownership transfer process is a known issue.
+We accept the risk of it.
+- The precision loss in the calculation of the voting power and the burned token is existing but the precision loss will not be a problem because the value loss caused by it is very small, e.g. 1e9 token.
+It is ignorable.

+### notes

 - Because we are using a mathematical formula(mentioned in the _Reference_ section) which including square root calculation, some precision loss happens in the calculation. e.g. if we exchange 1e9 utility token for the governance token theoretically, what we get is zero token.
 Because of that, we made the value of the utility token to be 1e18 at least if someone wants to call the `exchange` function.
-- maybe the tests, also fuzz tests, are not able to cover all the edge cases. if you find any issues, please let us know.
+- Maybe the tests, also fuzz tests, are not able to cover all the edge cases. if you find any issues, please let us know.

 ## Tests